superpowers04/superpowers04/Supers Minecraft Modding Documentation and Lists.md

 > [!CAUTION]
 > **Do not ever blindly follow anything you see online as they might provide false information or in the case of a lot of Youtube videos, not know what they're doing and give you instructions that edit files or do other things you really should not do**<br>
 > <sub>I've seen far too many videos edit the files of mods or the game for no reason.
 If possible look for a *recent* text tutorial for something instead of a Youtube video from 2011 that's filmed using unregistered hypercam on a Windows XP machine</sub>

-This file is only named `Super's Fabric Mod Recommendations.md` to prevent older links to this doc from breaking If you want to jump to the recommended mods, you can [click here](#requiredfabric)
+If you want to jump to the recommended mods, you can [click here](#requiredfabric)

 **Using [Prism](https://prismlauncher.org) or [Modrinth Launcher](https://modrinth.com/app) is recommended.**